jarun/nnn/README.md

 #### boost chdir prompt

 `nnn` uses libreadline for the chdir prompt input.
 So all the fantastic features of readline (e.g. case insensitive tab completion, history, reverse-i-search) is available to you based on your readline [configuration](https://cnswww.cns.cwru.edu/php/chet/readline/readline.html#SEC9).

-#### change text file association

-If `NNN_OPENER` is not set, `nnn` tries to recognize text files by extension and invokes nlay.
-To add a new extension mainline, please raise a bug.
-Without it `nnn` will not invoke nlay.

-Text files are opened in vim by default.
-You can easily change it in nlay.

-nlay has provisions (disabled by default) to handle a specific file extension too.
-However, the extension should be recognized by `nnn` first.

 #### set idle timeout